KMarsh-code/global-renewable-energy-analysis/README.md

 Generative AI (Copilot) was used for code completion and in-line fixes of errors.
 The chat function was used to provide suggestions for optimising forecast models.

-## Conclusions and further insights
+## Conclusions and Further Insights

 **H1:** The analyses show that growth in fossil and renewable energy is not strongly linked to a country's GDP (in terms of averages per country over the last 5 years).
 Some countrys show more overall growth in fossil/renewables than others.
 For instance, Indonesia and Vietnam have shown the highest average growth in fossil fuel over the last 5 years (between 5-6% per annum on average).
 Indonesia also has some of the higest average annual growth in renewables of over 20%, along with countries such as Israel, Iraq and Netherlands.